Puyodead1/ChunkSpawnerLimiter/README.md

 ## Credit Where Credit is Due

-This is a fork of the original plugin by Cyprias, which is aimed to be compatable with newer versions of Minecraft and to have some updated features, with the permission of Cyprias.
+This is a fork of the original plugin by Cyprias, which is aimed to be compatible with newer versions of Minecraft and to have some updated features, with the permission of Cyprias.

 ## Synopsis